 Description complète

-The outbuilding in the garden includes four rooms: one currently used as a cantina, and the remaining three as storage and workshop spaces.
+Outside the garden is planted with fruit trees, with a patio and grape vine pergola offering ample space for relaxing dining al fresco.
+Within hte garden is an outbuilding with four rooms: one currently used as a taverna, and the remaining three as storage and workshop spaces.

 The house is in fair condition but would benefit from some modernisation and the installation of central heating.